JakubStraszewski/Development-Operations-T00225338-Repository/README.md

 # Development-Operations-T00225338-Repository
-Institutional Work - Do not fork!
+Institutional (College) Work - Do not fork!